mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 For v1.0 of the apps framework, the minimum Mattermost Server version is v6.6.
 For v1.2.0 of the apps framework, Mattermost Server v7.2 or later is needed.
+For v1.2.1 of the apps framework, Mattermost Server v7.7.0 or later is needed.

 ### When would you build an App vs. a custom slash command vs. a webhook vs. a plugin?